Analysis | Cam Newton plays for Bill Belichick now, and the possibilities are endless

 “I think when you’re talking about mobile quarterbacks — guys that are tough to handle, can throw, run, make good decisions — I would put him at the top of the list,” Belichick said in the week leading up to the 2017 meeting.
 “Not saying there aren’t a lot of other good players that do that, but I would say of all the guys we played recently in the last couple of years, I think he’s the hardest guy to [defend].
 He makes good decisions, can run.
 He’s strong.
 He’s hard to tackle. … He can beat you in a lot of different ways. … I’m not saying the other guys aren’t a problem, because they are.
 But he’s maybe public enemy No. 1.”

 Acquiring him was an only-in-2020 opportunity.
-If not for the coronavirus pandemic, it would have been simple for teams to determine Newton’s health, and if given medical clearance Newton would have presumably been a hot commodity in free agency, or in a trade before Carolina released him.
-With the challenges of administering a physical during the pandemic, teams could only guess.
+If not for the coronavirus pandemic, it would have been simple for teams to determine Newton’s health, and if given medical clearance, Newton presumably would have been a hot commodity in free agency or on the trade market before Carolina released him.
+With the challenges of administering a physical during the pandemic, teams only could guess.
 The fact that Carolina was willing to move on probably gave pause.
 But if he’s healthy, the Patriots just moved on from Brady by replacing him with another elite quarterback.

 Belichick’s career offers a small hint at what he might concoct.
 During Brady’s four-game Deflategate suspension at the outset of the 2016 season, the Patriots turned to third-string rookie Jacoby Brissett.
 The quarterback trap Brissett used for a 27-yard touchdown scamper was a play previously resigned to dustbins and high school fields.

-That’s not to say Belichick will use that particularly play.
-It’s that with a quarterback of Newton’s talents, the Patriots’ offense may consist of designs borrowed, and then updated, from any era.
-“Probably the story of his career, from my vantage point, would be his attitude toward learning,” Iowa Coach Kirk Ferentz, a Belichick confidante, once said.
+That’s not to say Belichick will use that particular play.
+It’s that with a quarterback of Newton’s talents, the Patriots’ offense may consist of designs borrowed from any era, then updated.
+“Probably the story of his career, from my vantage point, would be his attitude toward learning,” Iowa Coach Kirk Ferentz, a Belichick confidant, once said.

 Belichick knows more football obscurity than anyone on the planet.
-The arrival of Newton in New England means we’ll probably see some of it on an NFL field, and that is a possibility worth hoping for.
+The arrival of Newton in New England means we probably will see some of it on an NFL field, and that is a possibility worth hoping for.

 More NFL coverage: